timothydillan/esp8266-google-tts-insecure/README.md

 # esp8266-google-tts
-Simple Google TTS Library for esp8266.
+Modified simple Google TTS Library for esp8266 originally by horihiro.

 This library generates the link to speech mp3 file from text using Google Translate Service.